TheWilley/sURLs/README.md

    ```

 3. **Access sURLs Service:**
-   With the container set up and migrations completed, you can now access the sURLs service using the port you specified.
+   With the container set up and migrations completed, you can now access the sURLs service at [http://localhost:3000](http://localhost:3000).

 ### Development